donovan-h-parks/CompareM/README.md

 > comparem aa_usage –h
 ```

-## Common Workflow
+## Amino Acid Identity Workflow

-The most common task performed with CompareM is the calculation of amino acid identities (AAI) between a set of genomes.
+The most common task performed with CompareM is the calculation of pairwise amino acid identity (AAI) values between a set of genomes.
 This can be performed using the <i>aai_wf</i> command:
 ```
 > comparem aai_wf <input_files> <output_dir>
 ```